stackhpc/tf-openstack-config-poc/README.md

 This contains:

-- `modules/openstack`: An OpenTofu module to manage OpenStack projects and related configuration.
-A module instantiation may define multiple projects within a single domain.
+- `modules/openstack_config`: An OpenTofu module to manage OpenStack config.
+  A single module instantiation may define multiple resources within a single domain.
 - `main.tf`: An example of using that module to define two projects, with relevant groups and role assignments.
 An existing Keystone user is used to "fake" a federated user.
 The example also demonstrates how OpenTofu variables